xzackli/xzackli.github.io/_posts/2016-09-12-working-with-the-CLASS-python-wrapper.markdown

 categories: [class]
 tags: [class]
 ---
+**Update:** *After testing this on my office computer, it looks my problems were unique to my laptop's Python configuration.
+It shouldn't happen for most users.*

 Getting the Python wrapper to work with [CLASS][classcode] takes a little off roading, but it's an easy adventure.
 After downloading the code, I used `make all` to produce all of the library files.
 However, because I'm using Anaconda on Linux, the math library `m` is not automatically linked.
 In setup.py, I had the following block: